eric-unc/psil/README.md

 | number | Numbers are float-point values, such as `3`, `-55`, `0.55`.
 | boolean | Booleans are truth values, which can either be `true` or `false`.
 | string | Strings are a series of characters, like `"Ahhh!"` or `"545"`.
-| procedure | A procedure is a block that returns an atom with optional arguments.
+| procedure | A procedure (or "proc") is a block that returns an atom with optional arguments.
 See `procs.lisp` in the `samples` directory for examples.
 Procedures can be invoked easily if defined.
 | void | Void is a singleton, usually returned from functions that don't return anything interesting.

 ### Built-in procedures